Savoyard Alps Landscape

 Local Specialties

-Explore the gourmet geography of Savoy.
+Explore the gourmet geography of Savoie.
 From the shores of Lake Geneva to the peaks of the Vanoise, each valley hides unique culinary treasures shaped by history and climate.

-In this year 2026, Savoyard gastronomy is no longer limited to the storybook image of fondue in a ski resort.
-It has become a living heritage, protected by labels of excellence and carried by passionate artisans.
-Our interactive map was designed to guide you through the micro-regions of Savoie and Haute-Savoie.
+In this year 2026, Savoyard gastronomy is no longer limited to the stereotypical image of fondue in a ski resort.
+It has become a living heritage, protected by labels of excellence and championed by passionate artisans.
+Our interactive map was designed to guide you through the micro-terroirs of Savoie and Haute-Savoie.

-Every mountain range, every river valley has its own identity.
-Tarentaise does not offer the same cheeses as the Bauges.
-The Chautagne vineyard differs radically from that of Abymes.
+Each mountain range and river valley has its own identity.
+Tarentaise does not offer the same cheeses as Les Bauges.
+The Chautagne vineyard differs radically from that of Les Abymes.
 Understanding this geography means learning to appreciate the subtlety of Essential Savoyard Cheeses and the finesse of local wines.

 "The cuisine of a country is its landscape in a saucepan." – This quote has never been truer than here, between lakes and peaks.